 The institution adopts and implements the principles related to undergraduate transfer according to the SAU Lateral Transfer Senate Principles.
 Accordingly, the documents requested for transfer applications and the form of application are announced on the website of the Department of Student Affairs.
 Application dates are specified in the academic calendar.
 The application, which has been pre-examined by the Department of Student Affairs, is rejected if it does not meet the requirements.
 The institution's Commission of Integration evaluates and scores the application in terms of content.
 After the evaluation scores obtained are sorted from large to small, students who will have undergraduate transfer within the quota starting from the highest score are determined.
 A number of substitute candidates equal to the number of those admitted are announced.
-If the evaluation score is equal in inter-institutional or international transfers, the student with a high central placement score takes precedence.
+If the evaluation score is equal in interinstitutional or international transfers, the student with a high central placement score takes precedence.
 The Commission of Integration conveys the list it has determined to the Faculty Board of Directors.
-The Faculty Board of Directors takes are announced on the website of the Student Affairs Department.
+The Faculty Board of Directors takes decisions and submits them to the Student Affairs Department.
+Original and substitute lists are announced on the website of the Student Affairs Department.